 For these same reasons, a cast is also used after revision rhinoplasty.

 How Is the Nasal Splint Applied?

-Following a rhinoplasty, the surgeon typically stands above the head of the patient to assess the nose for its position and any deviations, curvatures, or leaning tendencies.
+Following a rhinoplasty, I typically stand above the patient’s head to assess the nose for its position and any deviations, curvatures, or leaning tendencies.

 DuraPrep™ is applied to the external nasal skin to allow better adherence of the cast.
 Steri-Strips™ are then trimmed to size and placed sequentially across the nasal tip in a horizontal fashion in several layers.
 A small, thin piece of adhesive foam is then applied in the midline over the Steri-Strips.

 Next, the cast is applied and shaped.
-Dr. Gross uses the Denver Splint™ for its durability and availability in several different sizes, according to the patient’s individual anatomy.
+As an experienced facial plastic surgeon, I choose to use the Denver Splint™ for its durability and availability in several different sizes, according to the patient’s individual anatomy.
 The cast is a preformed composite of aluminum and a layer of adhesive foam.
-It is gently curved to the desired shape by the surgeon and placed over the nose.
+It is gently curved to the desired shape and placed over the nose.

 How Long Does the Cast Stay On After Rhinoplasty?

 The cast is removed about one week after surgery, once the nose has time to set properly.
 You can see what happens during a rhinoplasty cast removal in the video below: